 Privacy Enhanced Mode allows you to embed YouTube videos without using cookies that track viewing behaviour.
 This means no activity is collected to personalize the viewing experience.
 Instead, video recommendations are contextual and related to the current video.
 Videos playing in Privacy Enhanced Mode won’t influence the viewer's browsing experience on YouTube.

 Turning cookies off

 You can usually switch cookies off by adjusting your browser settings to stop it from accepting cookies.
-However, doing so will likely limit the functionality of our and a large proportion of the world’s websites as cookies are a standard part of most modern websites.
+However, doing so will limit the functionality of a large proportion of the world’s websites, including this one, as cookies are a standard part of most websites.

-For more information about turning off cookies on your browser, click the relevant link below:
+For more information about blocking cookies in your browser, click the relevant link below:

 PC or Mac browsers

-To opt out of Google Analytics, please click here.
+To manage your preferences on Google Analytics, please click here.